Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 So how does one get the host to request a prefix delegation from the router?
 Recall that the first step is to request a larger prefix than /64 from the ISP.
 In my case, HE does let you opt in to get a /48, so I did that and updated the LAN bridge IP to be under the new /48 prefix.
 I then configured the DHCPv6 server to reserve one `2001:db8:0:f002::/64` subnet under the /48 for prefix delegation.

-As for the desktop, the documentation for systemd-networkd does have [an example of prefix delegation:](https://www.freedesktop.org/software/systemd/man/systemd.network.html#id-1.34.4){ rel=nofollow }
+As for the desktop, the documentation for systemd-networkd does have [an example of prefix delegation:](https://www.freedesktop.org/software/systemd/man/systemd.network.html#id-1.34.4)

 ```
 # /etc/systemd/network/55-ipv6-pd-upstream.network